gustavo30rocha/simple-rag/README.md

 The system automatically detects new documents and only adds them to the database, avoiding full rebuilds.
 Chunk IDs are generated based on source file, page number, and chunk index (format: `source:page:chunk_index`).

-### Recursive Document Loading

-Both PDF and Markdown files are loaded recursively from subdirectories, so you can organize your documents in folders.

 ## Troubleshooting

 ### "Unable to find matching results"